Taeradan/docker-aircontrol/README.md

 ## First use

-After the container is launched, the application will be available on your Docker host at http://localhost:9080 .
+After the container is launched, you can connect to [the application](http://localhost:9080) available on your Docker host on the 9080 port.
 The default user is `ubnt` and the default password is `ubnt`